kyma-project/third-party-images/fluent-bit/README.md

 * Loki output plugin
 * Sequential HTTP output plugin

-## Sequential HTTP Output Plugin
+## Sequential HTTP output plugin

 The standard HTTP output plugin `out-http` sends out records in batch.
-This is a problem for some consuming services in SKR environment (e.g. SAP Audit Service)
+This is a problem for some consuming services in the SKR environment (e.g. SAP Audit Service)
 The `out-sequentialhttp` is a drop-in replacement that sends out records sequentially (one-by-one).

 ### Code Modifications